Olsi Krasniqi

-Olsi Krasniqi (born 28 June 1992) is an Albanian professional rugby league footballer who plays as a for the London Broncos in the Championship.
+Olsi Krasniqi (born 28 June 1992) is an Albanian former professional rugby league footballer who last played as a for the London Broncos in the Championship.

 He previously played for Harlequins Rugby League in the Super League, and on loan from London at the London Skolars in League 1.
 Krasniqi played for the Salford Red Devils in the Super League, and on loan from Salford at the North Wales Crusaders in Kingstone Press League 1.
 He also played for the Toronto Wolfpack in the Championship, and on loan from Toronto at the Bradford Bulls in the Championship.

 Background

 Krasniqi was born in Tirana, Albania; after his family moved to England he grew up in Feltham, London.
 His father is a professional wrestler from Albania.

 Career

 Harlequins RL / London Broncos

 He made his first team début as a 17-year-old for Harlequins RL in 2010's Super League XV; coming off the interchange bench to score a try on début in a 50–22 win over Crusaders RL.